GoogleCloudPlatform/community/tutorials/ios-chatbot/index.md

 **Next time**

-In [Part 2](https://cloudplatform.googleblog.com/2017/08/how-to-build-a-conversational-app-using-Cloud-Machine-Learning-APIs-Part-2.html), we'll cover how to use [Webhook](https://docs.api.ai/docs/webhook) integrations in API.AI to pass information from a matched intent into a [Cloud Functions](https://cloud.google.com/functions/) web service and then get a result.
+In [Part 2], we'll cover how to use [Webhook](https://docs.api.ai/docs/webhook) integrations in API.AI to pass information from a matched intent into a [Cloud Functions](https://cloud.google.com/functions/) web service and then get a result.
 Finally, we'll cover how to integrate Cloud Vision/Speech/Translation API, including support for Chinese language.

 In Part 3, we'll cover how to support the Google Assistant via Actions on Google integration.

 You can download the [source code](https://github.com/google/ios-chatbot) from github.

 ###### Author [Chang Luo](https://www.linkedin.com/in/changluo)

+[Part 2]: part-2/index.md
+[Part 3]: part-3/index.md